pinojs/pino/README.md

 <a name="benchmarks"></a>
 ## Benchmarks

-As far as we know Pino is fastest logger in town.
+As far as we know, it is one of the fastest loggers in town:

 `pino.info('hello world')`: